The future of offshore corporate structuring and banking are in the global crosshairs with talk of a mandatory flat tax.

 Large corporations around the world have strategically set up their structures to reduce tax liability or at the very least defer it by taking some of their business offshore.
 What happens when these benefits go away?

 What happens when countries can no longer compete with their own tax regimes?
-Is this a global version of “Anti-Dog-Eat-Dog Law” from Atlas Shrugged?
+Is this a global version of the “Anti-Dog-Eat-Dog Law” from Atlas Shrugged?

 Click here to schedule a consultation on how you can protect your assets from overreaching governments, or here to become a member of our Insider program where you are eligible for free consultations, deep discounts on corporate and trust services, plus a wealth of information on internationalizing your business, wealth and life.